Inese Geca-Miljone

 Inese Geca-Miljone (born March 3, 1978) is a Latvian ice hockey player, currently playing with SHK Laima Rīga.
 Geca-Miljone represented Latvian national team in fourteen IIHF Women's World Championships at the Division IA and IB levels.
 In 2017 she represented Latvian national team as an assistant coach.

 Geca-Miljone and her daughter, Līga Miljone, made history as the first mother-daughter duo to play in the same IIHF World Women's Championship, first appearing together at the 2013 Division IA tournament, and again in 2014 and 2016.
 At the 2017 IIHF Women's World Championship they represented Latvia as coach and player.

 International play

-Inese Geca-Miljone played her first International game in 1992 against Ukraine, which was the first ever game for Latvian national team at the 2013 IIHF Women's World Championship Division I. Inese Geca-Miljone and Latvian national team debuted in the 1999 Women's World Ice Hockey Championships (Lower Divisions) in Colmar, France and earned 5th place.
+Inese Geca-Miljone played her first International game in 1992 against Ukraine, which was the first ever game for Latvian national team.
+Inese Geca-Miljone and Latvian national team debuted in the 1999 Women's World Ice Hockey Championships (Lower Divisions) in Colmar, France and earned 5th place.
 Geca-Miljone posted 10 points (7+3) in her first IIHF tournament.